Rifatzen/ml471_assignment/Review_CDLGNs.md

 - **Logical OR Pooling**: Covers the benefits of logical OR pooling in recognizing spatial patterns and reducing computational overhead. 🗺️
 - **Comparisons with CNNs**: Effectively contrasts CDLGNs with traditional CNNs, showcasing advantages in computational efficiency and hardware adaptability. 🤖

----

 ## Key Points from the Paper Omitted in the Blog

-- **Detailed Architecture Design**: The paper’s description of the _LogicTreeNet_ architecture, including its layer-by-layer composition, is only briefly mentioned. 🏗️
+- **Detailed Architecture Design**: The paper’s description of the **_LogicTreeNet_** architecture, including its layer-by-layer composition, is only briefly mentioned. 🏗️
 - **Training Challenges and Specifics**: Important factors such as the softmax temperature dependence on output neurons are not covered. 🏋️‍♂️
 - **Discretization Process**: The blog mentions hardware deployment but skips the detailed process of discretization and its minimal impact on accuracy. 🔧
 - **Energy Efficiency**: While energy savings are nicely represented using a graph, specific reductions in transistor count and power consumption are omitted. 🌱